-2. I want to observe, in the second place, that the seminary is a heological school.
+2. I want to observe, in the second place, that the seminary is a neological school.
 This means that the seminary's academic program as a certain direction and focus and aim.
-As you know, the word sementry signifies a plot where plants intended for transplanting ate alsed from seedlings.
+As you know, the word semeary signifies a plot where plants intended for transplanting are alsed from seedlings.
 Thus education in our seminaries has to do with ringing men and women to full maturity in the seed ideas and basic eachings of our faith, in order that these mature Christians may give eadership to God's people in our time.

-On page 2 of the first volume of his monumental Systematic Theology, and Tillich says, "Theology moves back and forth between two poles, the ternal truth of its foundation and the temporal situation in which the ternal truth must be received."
+On page 2 of the first volume of his monumental Systematic Theology, and Tillich says, "Theology moves back and forth between two poles, the ternal truth of its foundation and the temporal situation in which the bernal truth must be received."
 This sentence, it seems to me, defines a capsule form the reason for being of a theological seminary.
-It lives a grasp the eternal Gospel, and in its teaching and example it also lives to address the Gospel pertinently and creatively to the ever-changer a situation.
-It attempts to interpret the Christian message in such a sy as to conserve the true spirit and the vital insights of historical aristianity, while relating that spirit and those insights to the needs of problems of the contemporary world.
-On the other hand, it endeavors of prevent the massive achievements of previous eras from obstructing the Gospel's imaginative and creative encounter with the issues and problems of today.
+It lives by grasp the etsenal Cospel, and in its teaching and example it also have to address the Gospel pertinently and creatively to the ever-changand situation.
+It attempts to interpret the Christian message in such a high situation.
+It attempts to interpret the vital insights of historical and problems of the contemporary world.
+On the other hand, it endeavors by provent the massive achievements of previous eras from obstructing the Gospel's imaginative and creative encounter with the issues and problems of today.